A Quick Note You Can Skip (But Maybe You Don’t Want To)

 Remember these two words, because they are going to be the pillars of your success, not to mention your obsession in the months to come.

 Finding the right ‘target’ (i.e. customer) is important for every business, but due to the short life span of a Kickstarter campaign, you don’t have the luxury to keep trying and failing until you get it right.

 On targets: If everyone loves your product something is wrong

 I can’t stress this enough.
 If everyone loves your project something is wrong and you should seriously think about making some changes.
 It sounds counterintuitive, but I’ve never seen a business succeeding without a niche customer in mind – at least not a company born in the last 10 years.

 Seth Godin describes the need of a niche in his uber famous book the ‘Purple Cow’.
-I bet you own this already but if not, stop reading this post and go and download the Purple Cow for kindle, then come back.
+I bet you own this already but if not, stop reading this post and go and download the Purple Cow, then come back.
 Seth’s book is not just good for business, it’s fun too – you’ll love it.

 If you think that ‘finding a niche’ sounds a bit academic, I agree and I am going to provide a few practical tips.